FLO-2DKaren/FLO-2D-Docs/source/tutorials/Self-Help-Kit-Gila/4-Channels.rst

    gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-This lesson covers how to define and integrate culvert structures (CTs) into your FLO-2D channel using rating tables or the generalized culvert equation.
+This lesson covers how to define and integrate culvert structures into a FLO-2D channel using rating tables.

 Step 1: Identify Culvert Locations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-- Stop your current simulation if you observe **unexpected overtopping** in channels.
 - Switch to the **Structure Editor** and click **Add Structure**.

 .. image:: ../img/shg/4/shg_chan027.jpg